 A representative office can be defined as a business office that is established by a company in a foreign country or in a jurisdiction where the business is not yet licensed to operate to conduct marketing and other non-transactional operations.
-Generally, representative offices are used by companies on foreign soil for sourcing of products, as a liaison between head offices and representative offices in different countries and also for quality control.
+Generally, representative offices are used by companies on foreign soil for sourcing of products.

+It acts as a liaison between head offices and offices in different countries and also for quality control.
 A representative office also does research for commercial information and provide it to the parent office.
 This office can also conduct market research to understand the market beforehand if the company is planning to introduce a product in concerned market.
 A representative office also has the freedom to market goods at trade fairs and even exhibit samples of goods in trade fairs as well as their offices.
-Though a representative office can’t buy goods but it can purchase and keep a quantity of goods for trade fairs.
+Though this office can’t buy goods but it can purchase and keep a quantity of goods for trade fairs.

 Example of Representative Office

 An American company opens an office in Ghana or Malaysia or any other country.
 The office can just contact customers and also can enter into contracts on behalf of its foreign parent but can’t buy or sell goods by itself.